teivah/100-go-mistakes/README.md

 – _Anupam Sengupta_

+### ✍️ About the Author

+Teiva Harsanyi is a senior software engineer at Google.
+He has worked in various domains, including insurance, transportation, and safety-critical industries like air traffic management.
+He is passionate about Go and how to design and implement reliable systems.

 ### Where to Buy?

 * _100 Go Mistakes and How to Avoid Them_ (🇬🇧 edition: paper, digital, or audiobook):